-To ensure their independence and impartiality, there are strict rules covering the appointment of panel members.
-You have the right to attend the hearing to explain your case to the independent appeal panel.
 The appeal panel's decision is binding on the school's admission authority, the parent, and the local authority.
 Further information on how to appeal for a RBWM school can be found on the borough website.

-The borough's school appeals service is independent of the Admissions team.
-You can contact Democratic Services at Democratic.Services@rbwm.gov.uk to appeal for the following schools.
+The borough's school appeals service is independent of the Admissions Team.
+You can lodge an appeal online on the borough website to appeal for the following schools.

-Alexander First School Alwyn Infant School Boyne Hill CE Infant School Braywick Court School Braywood CE First School Cookham Rise Primary School Courthouse Junior School Dedworth Green First School Eton Porny CE First School Eton Wick CE First School Furze Platt Infant School Furze Platt Junior School Hilltop First School Holy Trinity CE Primary (Cookham) Homer First School Kings Court School Larchfield Primary School Oldfield Primary School Riverside Primary School St Edmund Campion Catholic Primary South Ascot Village Primary Waltham St Lawrence Primary The Queen Anne CE First School Wessex Primary School Wraysbury Primary School
+Alexander First Eton Wick CE First

+Alwyn Infant Furze Platt Infant

+Boyne Hill CE Infant Furze Platt Junior

+Braywick Court Hilltop First

+Braywood CE First Holy Trinity CE Primary (Cookham)

+Clewer Green CE Homer First Cookham Rise Primary Kings Court

+Courthouse Junior Larchfield Primary

+Dedworth Green First Lowbrook Eton Porny CE First Oakfield First

+Oldfield Primary

+Riverside Primary

+St Edmund Campion Catholic Primary

+St Edward's Catholic First

+St Francis Catholic Primary

+Waltham St Lawrence Primary

+The Queen Anne CE First

+Waltham St Lawrence Primary

+Wessex Primary

+Woodlands Park Primary

+Wraysbury Primary